Keats/vincentprouillet/content/blog/2019-10-29_react-typescript-webpack-1.md

 +++
-title = "A boilerplate for a React+TypeScript frontend — Part 1"
+title = "Setting up a React+TypeScript frontend with Webpack — Part 1"
-description = "How to quickly get started with a React/TypeScript project using Webpack"
+description = "How to quickly get started with a React/TypeScript project using Webpack: the local environment"
 +++

 Starting a new frontend project is tiresome.
 My usual process is to look at the last project I worked on,